 - Wastewater networks have capacity to meet growth over the next decade, although some specific locations or sites may require infrastructure upgrades or alternative solutions to enable development.
 This includes MR873 at Tuahiwi, where a bespoke approach to the funding and delivery of services may be needed. - The suburbs of Shirley and Aranui in Christchurch are serviced by a vacuum sewer system, which are at or near operational capacity and currently with no feasible solution to increase capacity. - Most sites have the ability to mitigate stormwater effects on-site, or have planned local catchment solutions and programmes to address water quality and quantity issues.
 For some sites, on-site mitigation infrastructure may be required that will add to development costs.
 However, this does not preclude development from occurring. - In Christchurch, major water supply upgrades have been completed or are planned for completion over the next 10 years.
 A focus for water supply assets will be over \$200 million invested in the improvement and maintenance of the reticulation network.
-This will reduce leakages and improve the long term sustainability of the water supply, ensuring these assets remain fit-for-purpose to accommodate future growth and to meet required water quality and health standards.

-- Growth in the use of electricity for transport will necessitate greater provision of electric charging networks in Greater Christchurch.
+This will reduce leakages and improve the long term sustainability of the water supply, ensuring these assets remain fit-for-purpose to accommodate future growth and to meet required water quality and health standards. - Growth in the use of electricity for transport will necessitate greater provision of electric charging networks in Greater Christchurch.
 This is expected to be provided by the private sector.
-Over time, there may be a requirement for greater local generation of green energy.
-The provision of reliable renewable energy will be important for achieving a low carbon future for Greater Christchurch. - The National Grid will continue to play an important role in electrification of the economy and will need to be protected.
-Long-term planning for the maintenance, operation, upgrading and development of the National Grid needs to be facilitated and supported.
-While existing National Grid assets are identified on the Spatial Plan maps, new development will necessitate new assets, particularly to connect to new generation. - Telecommunications technology is continually changing to meet the expectations of customers for new, faster and uninterrupted digital experiences.
+Over time, there may be a requirement for greater local generation of green energy. - Telecommunications technology is continually changing to meet the expectations of customers for new, faster and uninterrupted digital experiences.
 The challenge is finding locations to increase the density of telecommunications networks to meet the demand generated by growth.
 Redevelopment and new growth areas need to integrate network infrastructure with land use and the needs of communities.